fabferri/az-pattern2/iot-hub-through-er-ms-peering/README.md

 Description of IOS-XE commands:
 1. Define the location where the capture will occur:
    **monitor capture CAP  interface GigabitEthernet0/0/1 both**

 2. Define the buffer for the capture (buffer size is in MB) **monitor capture CAP buffer circular size 3**

 2. Associate a filter.
 The filter may be specified inline, or an ACL or class-map can be referenced:
-   **onitor capture CAP access-list iot-capture** display the list of commands used to configure the capture named CAP:
+   **monitor capture CAP access-list iot-capture**

+   Display the list of commands used to configure the capture named CAP:
    **show monitor capture CAP parameter**

 3. Start the capture:
    **monitor capture CAP start**

 4. The capture is now active.
 Allow it to collect the necessary data; to show captures in progress:
    **show monitor capture**

 5. Stop the capture:
    **monitor capture CAP stop**

 6. Examine the capture in a summary view:
    **show monitor capture CAP buffer brief**

 7. Examine the capture in a detailed view:
    **show monitor capture CAP buffer detailed**

 8. Examine the capture with dump packets in ASCII format:
    **show monitor capture CAP buffer dump**

 9. In addition, export the capture in PCAP format for further analysis (optional):
    **monitor capture CAP export tftp://10.0.0.1/CAP.pcap**

    where 10.0.0.1 is the IP address of the tftp server.

    [Note: Wireshark can open exported pcap files.
 The capture export supports also FTP copy]

 10. To clear the content of the packet buffer:
    **monitor capture CAP clear**

 11. Once the necessary data has been collected, remove the capture:
    **no monitor capture CAP**